nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanoscale size of the droplets within the emulsion.

-### Expanded Definition and Usage\nNanoemulsions are particularly valued for their ability to incorporate and deliver hydrophobic compounds efficiently, thereby improving the performance and user acceptance of pharmaceutical, cosmetic, and food products.
+### Expanded Definition and Usage:
+Nanoemulsions are particularly valued for their ability to incorporate and deliver hydrophobic compounds efficiently, thereby improving the performance and user acceptance of pharmaceutical, cosmetic, and food products.
 In the pharmaceutical industry, nanoemulsions enhance drug solubility and absorption, improving therapeutic outcomes.
 In cosmetics, they provide a means to deliver active ingredients more effectively into the skin, enhancing product performance.
 In food technology, nanoemulsions improve the stability and bioavailability of flavors and nutrients, leading to better taste and health benefits.